 The primary function of the Office of Disease Control is to protect and promote the health of Lake County residents and visitors.
 This is accomplished through the operation of public health surveillance, field investigations, health assessments, emergency preparedness activities, and epidemiologic studies.
-Information from these activities is provided in a timely fashion to partners within the Lake County Health Department (LCHD), other agencies, researchers, and the public.
+Information from these activities is provided in a timely fashion to partners within the Florida Department of Health in Lake County, other agencies, researchers, and the public.
 This information is used to identify Lake County residents and visitors at increased health risk, to assess causality and to recommend preventive measures to decrease the burden of disease and injury.

 If you are a medical provider needing to report one of Florida's reportable diseases/conditions, use this form.
 The completed form can be faxed it to 352-669-3166 or you can call: 352-771-5554.

 For HPV (Human Papilloma Virus) reporting, use this form.
 The completed form can be faxed to 850-414-8103 or mailed to 4052 Bald Cypress Way, Bin A-19, Tallahassee, FL 32399-1716.
 Phone number is 850-245-4303.

 After cases are reported to the State Health Office, they are forwarded to the Centers for Disease Control and Prevention.
 Click here to visit the CDC web page.

 - Florida Bureau of Epidemiology